pubeldev/OpenPrintTag/docs_src/terminology.md

 A specific material put in a specific container.

 Properties:
-* Material
+- Material
-* Container
+- Container
-* (FDM) Diameter, tolerance
+- (FDM) Diameter, tolerance

 ## Material package instance
 > Example: That 1kg Prusament PLA Galaxy Black 1,75 mm that you have at home on your table

-Single specific spool that you have lying around.
+A single specific spool of filament.

 Properties:
-* Unique ID
+- Unique ID
-* Material package
+- Material package
-* Batch ID
+- Batch ID
-* Manufactured date
+- Manufactured date
-* Signature
+- Signature

 And possibly some dynamic data:
-* Remaining material
+- Remaining material